lvnxrsi/Problemnum2/readme.md

 - Write a program that prints all the odd numbers from 1 to 20 using a for loop.

 ## Authors
-- Luvna E. Arsi
+- Luvna E. Arsi (Even Numbers)
-- Kim Andrei D. Padrones
+- Kim Andrei D. Padrones (Odd Numbers)